Skip to Main Content

 • Support siblings’ favorite activities.
 If you can’t find time, ask friends and family to provide transportation.

-• Siblings may often hear how “strong” or “brave” the child with cancer is.
+• Siblings may often hear how “strong” or “brave” the child who is sick is.
 Be sure to verbally recognize the admirable qualities they also display.

 Relieve guilt

-Some siblings may think they caused their brother or sister to get cancer because of something they thought, said, or did.
+Some siblings may think they caused their brother or sister to get sick because of something they thought, said, or did.

 Some may feel guilty that they are healthy while their brother or sister isn’t.